 Nextgov predicts that machine learning and AI will evolve very soon to become incorporated into nearly all core platforms.
 This will give agencies more flexibility in areas like threat evaluations, risk management, and emergency response.
 Such efficiency will save time, money, and countless lives.

-Of course, whenever technology is involved, security is also a concern.
+Of course, whenever technology is involved, cybersecurity is also a concern.
 There are some who fear to turn over any processes and decisions to machines, no matter how intelligent.
 Others express concerns about privacy and basing decisions that affect real people on the evaluations of a computer.
 However, no technology removes human oversight entirely, and the benefits of AI for security out-way any imagined risks to individuals.

 Outside of limiting security risks in tech deployment, machine learning technology bolsters security in other areas.
 Artificial intelligence shows great promise toward preventing prevent identity theft.
 It can also identify and thwart hacks into government and corporate computer systems.
 The savings to government agencies, businesses, and individuals is nearly immeasurable.
 Since cybersecurity is an increasing global concern, you can be sure that focus on investment, research, and development in this area will continue in all sectors.